teamatldocker/crowd/README.md

+# Do not use!
+This is a hack we created to support MySQL 5.7.
+Please use the official docker image: [atlassian/crowd](https://hub.docker.com/r/atlassian/crowd)

 # Dockerized Atlassian Crowd

 "Users can come from anywhere: Active Directory, LDAP, Crowd itself, or any mix thereof.
 Control permissions to all your applications in one place – Atlassian, Subversion, Google Apps, or your own apps." - [[Source](https://www.atlassian.com/software/crowd/overview)]